Eruvae/yolact_ros/README.md

 ### How it Works

 First, download (or train) a model to use.
 You can find pre-trained models [here](https://github.com/dbolya/yolact#evaluation).
 The default model is [yolact_base_54_800000.pth](https://drive.google.com/file/d/1UYy3dMapbH1BnmtZU4WH1zbYgOzzHHf_/view?usp=sharing).
 If you want to use a Yolact++ model, you'll have to install DCNv2 (see [Yolact installation instructions](https://github.com/dbolya/yolact#installation)).
 Note that the DCN version shipped with Yolact does currently not work with the newest Pytorch release.
 An updated version can be found [here](https://github.com/jinfagang/DCNv2_latest).
+Make sure to change model path in the yaml config.

+Second, run `git submodule update --init` to download yolact submodule.
+Make sure to change the yolact path in the config file tooo.

 **NOTE:** Before running *yolact_ros*, make sure that camera driver is running.
 You can use the camera you want.